Katie Spoon

 About Me

-I am a computational social scientist and a 5th-year PhD candidate in computer science at the University of Colorado, Boulder (graduating in June 2025), where I am fortunate to be supported by an NSF Graduate Research Fellowship, advised by Aaron Clauset and Dan Larremore.
-I also just received a Master’s in Education Policy, advised by Kevin Welner.
-I am currently a Data Science Fellow at the U.S. Census Bureau.
+In Fall 2025, I start as a Data Science Fellow and New Map of Life Postdoc Fellow at Stanford, working with Mitchell Stevens and David Rehkopf.
+I received my PhD in computer science at the University of Colorado Boulder, supported by an NSF Graduate Research Fellowship, advised by Aaron Clauset and Dan Larremore.
+During my PhD, I also received a Master’s in Education Policy, and spent time working as a Data Science Fellow at the U.S. Census Bureau and a Graduate Research Assistant in the National Center for Women & Technology.

 My research systematically investigates social inequalities in education, careers and health at scale to better inform policy decisions that address those inequalities.
 I enjoy using a diverse range of data science and social science methods to conduct large-scale, interdisciplinary administrative, survey, network, and text analyses, which often reveal patterns not visible at a smaller scale.

-Prior to grad school, I worked as a research engineer at IBM Research, and studied computer science at Indiana University, where I developed an early-warning system to detect dyslexia in children’s handwriting.
+Prior to my PhD, I worked as a research engineer at IBM Research, and studied computer science at Indiana University, where I developed an early-warning system to detect dyslexia in children’s handwriting.

 News

-SUMMER 2024 ∙ Talks at the International Conference on the Science of Science & Innovation and the University of Colorado Boulder Academic Leadership Conference.
+SUMMER 2024 ∙ Started as a Data Science Fellow at the U.S. Census Bureau.
+Talks at the International Conference on the Science of Science & Innovation and the Coding it Forward Public Technology Showcase.
 New paper in PNAS Nexus!

 SPRING 2024 ∙ Talks [slides] at the Academic Analytics Research Center and CU Office of Faculty Affairs.
 Honored to have recieved an Achievement Reward for College Scientists and an Annual Outstanding Paper Award from CU Boulder.
-I enjoyed participaing in the Atlanta Academy on Science and Innovation Policy!
-New preprint: Gendered devaluation underlies faculty retention
+I enjoyed participaing in the Atlanta Academy on Science and Innovation Policy.
+New preprint!

 FALL 2023 ∙ New paper in Science Advances!
 Covered by The Chronicle of Higher Education, Times Higher Education, Science Careers and Nature News.
-Featured as an exemplary paper in social and interdisciplinary sciences by Science Advances .
-New preprint: Book bans in political context: Evidence from U.S. schools.
-Such a fun collaboration started at a summer school!
-Passed my dissertation proposal defense and I am officially a PhD candidate! :tada:
+Featured as an exemplary paper in social and interdisciplinary sciences by Science Advances.
+And a new preprint- such a fun collaboration started at a summer school!
+Passed my dissertation proposal defense and I am officially a PhD candidate! 🎉

 SUMMER 2023 ∙ Talks [slides] at the International Conference on Computational Social Science and the Atlanta Conference on Science and Innovation Policy [slides].
-New preprint: Gender and retention patterns among U.S. faculty.
+New preprint!

 SUMMER 2022 ∙ Gave talks at the International Conference on Computational Social Science, the Women in Network Science and Diversify NetSci Satellite, and the International Conference on Science of Science and Innovation, and I enjoyed participating in the Summer Institute in Computational Social Science